its-saanvi/linux-mcsr/doc/splitting-audio.md

 # All done!

 - We are done with setting up audio splitting on Linux.
 - Again, this is very dependent on your hardware and setup and this is highly untested.
-If you get any issues while setting this up, post an issue [here](https://github.com/its-saanvi/linux-mcsr/issues) or even better, join the [resetti Discord server](https://discord.gg/g9b99fxW) and we'll try and help you.
+If you get any issues while setting this up, post an issue [here](https://github.com/its-saanvi/linux-mcsr/issues) or even better, join the [Linux MCSR Discord server](https://discord.gg/3tm4UpUQ8t) and we'll try and help you.